Back to the blog

 Modern Usage

-GM Marc Esserman: Uses it as a surprise weapon in blitz.
+GM Marc Esserman: Pulls it out as a surprise in blitz.

-IM Christof Sielecki: Recommends it for sub-2000 players.
+IM Christof Sielecki: Recommends it for players below 2000.

 Daily Practice Plan